 Around this time I also began to notice, while making casual snapshots with my iPhone (i.e., when I wasn't really trying that hard), a natural preference for abstract and minimalist composition.
-I now believe this is a direct result of my years spent studying and working as a graphic designer.
-It took me a while to connect the dots and realize that if I am doing this without thinking about it then it's probably a very natural expression of me, coming from my subconscious, and I should probably let it out and become better acquainted with it.
+This likely is a direct result of my years spent studying and working as a graphic designer.
+It took me a while to connect the dots and realize that if I am doing this without thinking about it then it's probably a very natural expression of me, coming from my unconscious, and I should probably let it out and become better acquainted with it.
 It was when I consciously began to explore this aesthetic that I began to be truly inspired and make images I was really proud of.

-In the beginning of this series I made the choice to stick with a square format since I had originally discovered my preference for this subject matter and style when using the Instagram app on my iPhone (which also focuses on the square format).
+In the beginning of this series (around 2013) I made the choice to stick with a square format since I had originally discovered my preference for this subject matter and style when using the Instagram app on my iPhone (which also focuses on the square format).
 A few images into the series I made another decision to work solely in monochrome to further give the portfolio visual harmony.
 I have not traveled the world to shoot the "usual suspects" of architecture.
 Rather, I've challenged myself to find the beauty in more subtle places.
 Most of these structures are found right in my hometown in and around Phoenix, AZ.
 Outside of my images, many of these buildings are rather unremarkable compared to the more recognizable buildings usually featured in this genre.
 My goal was to find a remarkable shot in the mundane, the overlooked.